On this page: Resources for Faculty | Required Syllabus Language | Suggested Statements for: Policies and Expectations; Getting Help

 Numerous campus resources are available to support your academic success.
 Know your options and seek help and resources when needed.

 - Teaching and Learning Center - The Teaching and Learning Center offers free academic support for students at all levels.
 We offer one-on-one consultations and group workshops in writing, math, statistics, science, and Spanish.
 We also work with students on questions about English grammar & vocabulary, reading, and learning strategies.
-We are located in Snoqualmie 260 and online.
+We are located on the 2nd floor of the Snoqualmie building (Snoqualmie 260) and online.
 Our schedules for appointments and drop-in visits are posted on our website at tacoma.uw.edu/tlc.
-For special needs or subject tutoring requests, please email email@example.com or call 253-692-4417.
-(TLC) 2nd floor of the Snoqualmie building
+For special needs or subject tutoring requests, please email firstname.lastname@example.org or call 253-692-4417.
+Our services summarized:

 - Online Support for Your Course Work - "Succeeding in an online course means being organized, self-reliant and aware of UW Tacoma's online support services.
 We're here to help you succeed, but it's up to you to "come to class" often, know the electronic resources available, and stay on course!"